-It is a fact that the excellence and quality of both the materials and products from the PORCELANOSA Grupo are ideal for health-related projects.
-After an endless number of clinical projects, we focus our attention on a new hospital project where the PORCELANOSA Grupo has played its part: the Álvaro Cunqueiro Hospital in Vigo.
+It is a fact that the excellence and quality of both the materials and products from the PORCELANOSA Group are ideal for health-related projects.
+After an endless number of clinical projects, we focus our attention on a new hospital project where the PORCELANOSA Group has played its part: the Álvaro Cunqueiro Hospital in Vigo.
 The importance of this project lies in the necessity of centralising the health infrastructure in the province of Pontevedra (Spain), therefore, achieving a big hospital for the future, socially viable and sustainable in environmental terms.

 This hospital, furthermore, is governed by the concept of ‘airport hospitals’, becoming one of the biggest and most modern hospitals in Europe regarding both infrastructure and equipment.
 The Álvaro Cunqueiro Hospital in Vigo is a highly-technological hospital and is ahead of its time.
 This is the reason why the project has obtained the “BREEAMEs” international certificate, in other words, a certificate which confirms that the most demanding buildings have sustainability, energy efficiency and are environmentally friendly.